Generic selectors

 Hive Stadium – Barnet

-Barnet were crowned champions of the National League in the 2024/25 campaign, securing 102 points and will be playing their football in League Two next season as a result.
+Barnet were crowned champions of the National League in the 2024/25 campaign, securing 102 points and are now playing their football in League Two as a result.

-That also means that their impressive Hive Stadium will be returning to the Football League.
+That also means that their impressive Hive Stadium has returned to the Football League, though it may not be for long.

 London football grounds near London attractions